fygar256/general-assembler-axx/README.md

 .vliw::128::41::5::00
 ```

-This will allow you to handle a VLIW processor with a bundle bit count of 128, instruction bit count of 41, template bit count of 5, and NOP code of 0x00 (Itanium example).
+This will allow you to handle an EPIC processor with a bundle bit count of 128, instruction bit count of 41, template bit count of 5, and NOP code of 0x00 (Itanium example).

 For example, on Itanium, there are three 41-bit instructions, a set of instructions with a length of 41*3=123 (bits) + 5 template bits at the beginning.
 If it is not EPIC, specify 0 for the template bits.

-Specifically,
+##### EPIC

+EPIC processor is described like follows.

 ```
 /* VLIW